Let’s say, we want to add two decimal numbers. (A and B)

 The picture is a decimal to binary decoder.
 It is very simple and only needs some diodes.
 (Red lines)

-Vcc could be 5V and the pull-down resistors could be about 10kΩ. (for example the BC547)
+Vcc could be 5V and the pull-down resistors could be about 10kΩ. (or for example a transistor like the BC547)

 Next step is the arithmetic part.
 In our case, we need a 4 bit adder which consists out of 1 half-adder and 3 full-adders.

 The next problem is that a real AND-gate creates a voltage drop, depending on which component you use.

 A simple 1N4148 (Diode) dropes around 0.7 V. LEDs range from 1,4 to 4V.

 (The “forward voltage” is the needed external electrical field to overcome the inner electrical field.
 Similar to the breakdown voltage.

 This inner field is created at the p-n junction, when the Al in the Si-grid has 3 electrons and the P atom has 5 electrons. )